 The City currently requires a minimum of 1 space per dwelling unit for most housing types including single-family detached and attached houses, duplexes, and manufactured homes.
 For multi-family dwellings, the minimum requirements vary by size of units, ranging from 1 space for units with under 500 sf up to 1.75 spaces for 3-bedroom units, and 1 extra space for visitors for every 3 units.
+In addition, the City allows parking reductions up to 10% within a quarter mile of transit routes.

 As noted under Strategy 4, some changes to Code requirements are needed for consistency with state middle housing requirements.
 In addition, some reductions may make sense based on typical vehicle ownership patterns associated with certain types of housing or households.
 Parking reductions for affordable or workforce housing are discussed under Strategy 6.
+The City may also consider varying parking requirements by zone or apply on-street parking credits in certain areas to address geographic disparities in parking supply/demand across West Linn.
 Finally, the City should consider whether it is equitable to require only one space per single-family dwelling, regardless of size or number of bedrooms while requiring more than one space per unit for larger multi-family units.